Remote education provision: information for parents

 We recognise that some students may not have suitable online access at home.
 We take the following approaches to support those students to access remote education:

-We can lend students laptops so that students can access their remote lessons.
-If you need a laptop and have not already requested one, please contact Ms. Pocock (Year 7 and 8) or Mr. James (Year 9).
+- We can lend students laptops so that students can access their remote lessons.
+If you need a laptop and have not already requested one, please contact Ms. Pocock (Year 7 and 8) or Mr. James (Year 9 and 10).

-We can lend students a dongle so that they are able to access the internet remotely.
-If you need a dongle and have not already requested one, please contact Ms. Pocock (Year 7 and 8) or Mr. James (Year 9).
+- We can lend students a dongle so that they are able to access the internet remotely.
+If you need a dongle and have not already requested one, please contact Ms. Pocock (Year 7 and 8) or Mr. James (Year 9 and 10).

-In some subjects, where printed booklets are used, these will be sent to you in the post.
+- In some subjects, where printed booklets are used, these will be sent to you in the post or you can come and collect the work.
+This is the same for any assessments which might be missed.

 How will my child be taught remotely?